unique-EJ/edj-work.gitlab.io/pages/index.md

 **An update to this introduction**:
 I have done some changes.
-Having good energy levels and very little of (self-pressured) feelings, that I should be productive with things to choose,
+Having good energy levels and very little of (self-pressured) feelings,
+that I should be productive with things to choose,
-can let me show more kindness to people...
+can let me show more kindness to people.
-I am limited by thinking about the negativity of... and from... things I don't have or have not done and other people.
+I am limited by thinking about the negativity of things I don't have or have not done... and the negativity from other people about this - the same way.

 &ZeroWidthSpace;&NoBreak;
 [Go to the original main page in this project from me?](/original-detailed-root-page/)